CWACoderWithAttitude/CWACoderWithAttitude.github.io/_drafts/2020-05-02-say_yes_to_full_stack.markdown

 ---
 layout: post
 title: "Say Yes! to Full Stack"
+date: 2020-05-02 20:10:17 +0200
 categories: [developer, fullstack]
 tags: [collaboration, backend, frontend, architect]
 permalink: /say_yes_to_fullstack/
 ---

 Maybe i was a bit strict in my last post on this topic ?!

 What is this stack we want to be able to cope with?
 I think this usually means three things:
 a) Frontend
 b) Backend

 When i hear "Frontend" i think: CSS, LESS, SASS, HTML, JS, browser incompatibilities, REST, async I'm a bit confused why so many people claim they want Full Stack Developers.

 During the time of my professional career i've seen some companies or teams or individuals trying to be "Full Stack".
 Lets put it like that: The results were not what you'd expect to see.
 Nor what the customer wanted

-* What about the discussion about cross-functional teams?
+- What about the discussion about cross-functional teams?
-* Why do we employ Information Architects?
+- Why do we employ Information Architects?
 Forget about them - fire them all.
 The full stack dev will get the job done!
-* Backend business logic?
+- Backend business logic?
 The frontend guy knows JavaScript.
 We should just fire up a node express instance and we're fine.
-* Data modelling?
+- Data modelling?
 Hey, there's always an ORM mapper at hand.
 Or - even worse - just stored everything in a schemaless NoSQL DB.
   Just create some POJOs, add some some annotation fairy dust - we're set.
-* Concepters?
+- Concepters?
 We're brilliant - we just KNOW what the customer needs.
 We don't need those meta-guys.

 Ok, lets put the humor aside and get serious.
 Otherwise we'd burn precious money.
 Of course the bullet points have some dramatic sugar.